 - Some private student loans - ask your lender for academic progress requirements

-- Attempted Credits/Program Length Credits attempted by a student cannot exceed 150% of the credits required as defined by the University's published length of the specific program.
+- Total Attempted Credits: Credits attempted by a student cannot exceed 150% of the credits required as defined by the University's published length of the specific academic program.
 All courses with a passing or failing grade will be counted as credits attempted.
 All courses with a grade designated as G, I, or W will be counted as credits attempted.
 Credits on all repeated courses will be counted as credits attempted.
 Transfer credits from another school will be counted both in terms of hours attempted and hours completed in SAP evaluation.

 - Pace of Completion Pace of completion will be based on cumulative credits attempted and cumulative credits completed.
 The pace of completion will be measured annually, at the end of the evaluation period.
 Cumulative student course completion rate cannot be less than 67%.
 All courses with a passing or failing grade will be counted as credits attempted.
 All courses with a grade designated as G, I, or W will be counted as credits attempted.
 Credits on all repeated courses will be counted as credits attempted.
 Transfer credits from another school will be counted both in terms of hours attempted and hours completed in SAP evaluation.